ChainSafe/lodestar/README.md

 For `beaconChain/` you can run `npm test` after installing dependencies.

+## Bugs/Feature Requests

+Want to create a report to help us improve?
+Please use this [bug report](https://github.com/ChainSafeSystems/lodestar_chain/blob/master/.github/ISSUE_TEMPLATE/bug_report.md) to help us fix whatever problems you find.
+Want to suggest an idea for this project?
+Please use this [feature request template](https://github.com/ChainSafeSystems/lodestar_chain/blob/master/.github/ISSUE_TEMPLATE/feature_request.md) to request features.

 ## Contributors
 If you would like to contribute, please submit an issue or talk to us on our [gitter](https://gitter.im/chainsafe/lodestar-chain).